feras-oughali/blog/_posts/2021-07-13-FellowshipAI-Application.md

 ## Handy resources

-- **AMA sessions:** Fellowship.ai regularly hosts online sessions to answer questions related to the program.
+- **AMA sessions:** Fellowship.ai regularly hosts online [sessions](https://www.fellowship.ai/ama) to answer questions related to the program.
     > This was a very crucial resource for me.
 I was almost ready to submit my solution to the challenge when I decided to join one of those sessions.
 Fortunately, the feedback I got from the session led me to further improve my approach by exploring new techniques that I have not used before.
 It took me almost three weeks to revise the submission, but this had paid off and I received the offer to join the program in about two weeks time.
-- **Guidelines:** There is a list of guidelines for submitting a compelling solution on the program's website.
+- **Guidelines:** There is a list of [guidelines](https://www.fellowship.ai/guidelines) for submitting a compelling solution on the program's website.
 As you progress with your development, revisit those points and you will probably find new ways to enhance your methodology.
-- **Fast.ai courses:** In my opinion, fast.ai courses are a great way to get started with deep learning.
+- **Fast.ai courses:** In my opinion, fast.ai [courses](https://course.fast.ai/) are a great way to get started with deep learning.
 Those courses get you up to speed with foundational concepts of machine learning as well as state-of-the-art techniques in applying deep learning to various tasks in computer vision, NLP, tabular data, etc.

 ## Final remarks

-I feel very content with my journey in the program thus far.
+I feel very content with my journey in the program so far.
 There are a lot of things that I have learned along the way.
 If you would like to know more how a typical day is for fellows, please stay tuned.
 I will be sharing my review of the program and highlighting what I have learned once the program ends.